The best stereo speakers: top speaker systems for all budgets, tested by our experts

-Classic hi-fi systems – with separate components like amplifiers, NAS drives, or turntables – will still appeal to audio purists.
-But today’s best stereo speakers offer far more flexibility.
-Many double as all-in-one multimedia speakers, and even casual listeners will notice just how immersive, detailed, and lifelike great stereo sound can be.
+If you’re an audio purist, classic hi-fi systems with separate components, such as amplifiers, NAS drives or turntables, will always hold strong appeal.
+But today’s best stereo speakers offer far greater flexibility.
+Many double as all-in-one multimedia speakers, and even casual listeners will notice the added immersion, clarity and detail that true stereo sound provides.

-In this guide, you’ll find our expert team’s top picks across the board.
-From compact bookshelf speakers (some of which also appear in our best computer speakers roundup) to powerful floorstanders with built-in subwoofers designed to fill your room with sound.
+Below you’ll find our expert team’s top picks to suit a wide range of needs, preferences and budgets – including traditional passive options, powered or active models (with the amps inbuilt) and wireless buys.
+From compact bookshelf speakers (some of which also feature in our best computer speakers roundup) to powerful floorstanders with built-in subwoofers designed to fill your room with sound, we really think you'll find the best thing for you here.
+Enjoy the music!

 I've reviewed over 150 audio products since becoming a tech journalist, ranging from super-budget earbuds to high-end Hi-Res Audio music players.
 Before joining TechRadar, I spent three years at What Hi-Fi? testing everything the world of audio had to offer; before that, I was a professional dancer.
 My love of music ties it all together.